rust-lang/book/src/ch03-02-data-types.md

 let guess: u32 = "42".parse().unwrap();
 ```

-If we don't put the type annotation here, Rust will give us this error that
+If we don’t put the type annotation here, Rust will give us this error that
 means the compiler needs more information from us to know which possible type
 we want: